Last updated on January 5, 2026

 Command Tower | Illustration by Evan Shipard

-All of these commanders are worth a try, and I’ve enjoyed putting this list together.
-If you’ve got most of the cards already, all the better!
+All of these commanders are worth a try, and I enjoyed putting this list together.
+If you’ve got most of the cards already, or snag a cheap Commander precon just to break it up for all its pieces, all the better!

 What do you think of the commanders?
 Which ones have you encountered so far?
 Which ones are you looking forward to trying out?
 Let me know in the comments below or over in the official Draftsim Discord.